 Mise en place

-The oyster liquor is a major flavor contributor to the bisque, so you want to collect as much as possible.
-The oysters will come in a jar or container with their juice, so place a strainer over a wide measuring cup or bowl and dump the oysters right in the strainer.
+Drain the oysters through a strainer placed over a wide measuring cup or bowl.
 The juice will filter through the strainer, so just stick it in the fridge and let it drain until you need it.
 It will continue to drain for quite a while.
+Reserve the liquid.

 Saute and process the vegetables

-Melt four tablespoons of butter in a heavy bottom dutch oven over medium heat until its foaming.
-Sauté the chopped artichoke bottoms, onions, green peppers, celery and garlic until the onions are clear and everything is starting to brown a little, stirring often.
-This will take 15 to 20 minutes.
+Melt four tablespoons of butter in a heavy-bottom Dutch oven over medium heat.
+When the butter foams, add the chopped artichoke bottoms, onions, green peppers, celery, and garlic.
+Saute the vegetables until the onions are clear and everything is starting to brown a little, stirring often.
+Be careful not to burn anything as this will take 15 to 20 minutes.

-Once its all mixed together stir in about half the creole seasoning and white pepper and continue to simmer about 5 minutes more, stirring it often.
+Thoroughly combine the pureed vegetables, and about half the Creole seasoning and white pepper with the roux.
+Continue to simmer for about 5 minutes more, stirring it often.